A contract negotiation scheme for safety verification of interconnected systems: Proposed solutions

 Algorithm \ref{alg:homo_system} starts with solving for one subsystem the maximal internal input set and the corresponding minimal safe region.
 If the compatibility condition is met, then we have verified the safety of the interconnected system; otherwise, we will reduce the safe region by taking the set intersection in Algorithm \ref{alg:update safe region} and start the same process with the updated safe region $\myset{Q}_{i}^\prime$.

 We have the following results in this case: \begin{proposition} Consider a homogeneous interconnected system as per Definition \ref{def:homo_sys}.
 Assume that $\{x_i: q_i(x_i) \geq a\} \subseteq X_i^0 $ for some $a>0$.
-Algorithm \ref{alg:homo_system} has the following properties: \begin{enumerate} \item Algorithm \ref{alg:homo_system} terminates in finite steps and returns either \texttt{True} or \texttt{False}. \item If Algorithm \ref{alg:homo_system} returns \texttt{True}, then iAGCs $C_i= ( I_{\underline{W}_i^\star}, I_{\underline{X}_i^\star}, I_{\underline{Y}_i^\star} )$, $i\in \mathcal{I}$ satisfy the conditions in Proposition \ref{prop:iAGC_composition}. \item If Algorithm \ref{alg:homo_system} returns \texttt{False}, then there exists no common contract $ C_0 =( I_{\underline{W}_0}, I_{\underline{X}_0}, I_{\underline{Y}_0} )$ such that $G_i \models C_0, i\in \mathcal{I}$ and that the conditions in Proposition \ref{prop:iAGC_composition} are satisfied under Assumption \ref{ass:ass1}. \end{enumerate} \end{proposition} \begin{proof} Consider the case when $X_i^0$ is a subset of the local safe region $\myset{Q}_i$ (otherwise, \eqref{eq:maximal internal input set} yields \texttt{infeasible} in Step 2).
+Algorithm \ref{alg:homo_system} has the following properties: \begin{enumerate} \item Algorithm \ref{alg:homo_system} returns either \texttt{True} or \texttt{False} eventually. \item If Algorithm \ref{alg:homo_system} returns \texttt{True}, then iAGCs $C_i= ( I_{\underline{W}_i^\star}, I_{\underline{X}_i^\star}, I_{\underline{Y}_i^\star} )$, $i\in \mathcal{I}$ satisfy the conditions in Proposition \ref{prop:iAGC_composition}. \item If Algorithm \ref{alg:homo_system} returns \texttt{False}, then there exists no common contract $ C_0 =( I_{\underline{W}_0}, I_{\underline{X}_0}, I_{\underline{Y}_0} )$ such that $G_i \models C_0, i\in \mathcal{I}$ and that the conditions in Proposition \ref{prop:iAGC_composition} are satisfied under Assumption \ref{ass:ass1}. \end{enumerate} \end{proposition} \begin{proof} Consider the case when $X_i^0$ is a subset of the local safe region $\myset{Q}_i$ (otherwise, \eqref{eq:maximal internal input set} yields \texttt{infeasible} in Step 2).
 There are three possibilities: 1) \eqref{eq:maximal internal input set} is infeasible, for which the algorithm terminates with \texttt{False}; 2) the contract compatibility condition is satisfied, for which the algorithm terminates with \texttt{True}; 3) the algorithm starts a new iteration.
 For the third scenario, the local safe region $\myset{Q}_i$ is updated at every iteration, and at each iteration, the set size gets smaller.
 In particular, as the set size is parameterized by a scaler $\zeta$, which is monotonically increasing, we know it has to converge to some number smaller than $a$ (in which case we found compatible local contracts and the algorithm terminates with \texttt{True}) or becomes larger than $a$ (in which case \eqref{eq:maximal internal input set} yields \texttt{infeasible}).
-In either case, the algorithm will terminate.
+In either case, the algorithm will return \texttt{True} or \texttt{False} if the iteration goes to infinite.

 If Algorithm \ref{alg:homo_system} returns \texttt{True}, from Step 9, the contract compatibility condition holds for subsystem $G_i$.
 Noting that each subsystem has the same number of parent nodes (implicit from the fact that each subsystem has the same output set $Y_i = Y_j$ and the same internal input set $W_i = W_j$) and the same assumption and guarantee sets (Step 8), we know this compatibility condition also holds for all subsystems.
 Thus, Claim 2) is shown.